 Set in 2055, 2092 and 2472, the House Next Door trilogy provides snapshots of future worlds ravaged by climate change.
-This is an adventure story with a serious message about the future we’re creating for ourselves and the people and world we will leave behind.
+This adventure story has a serious message about the future we’re creating for ourselves and the people and planet we will leave behind.
 Click on the images to find out more about each book.

 Warning: this is a genuine trilogy in that it is one complete story told across three books.
 You will only find out what happens if you get to the end of the third book!

 Find out more about the research I did to provide the technological, political and scientific content for Mathew’s story.
 Find out why I write about the things I write about here.
 Read my author’s QnA here.

 The Recoverist Quartet is set in the last quarter of the 25th Century in a world transformed by climate change.
 Britain is a desert archipelago.
 The privileged live in cities, sheltered from unpredictable storms and lethal heat.
 They are trapped in their misery, living beneath a false sun, only able to deal with the realities of their world by taking drugs to dull their emotions.
 The cities are in terminal decline.
 There are not enough people to sustain them.
 A man-made virus called the Mercy has made fertility a rare gift.